ember-cli-code-coverage/ember-cli-code-coverage/README.md

 ## Configuration

 Configuration is optional.
-It should be put in a file at `config/coverage.js` (`configPath` configuration in package.json is honored)
+It should be put in a file at `config/coverage.js` (`configPath` configuration in package.json is honored).
+In addition to this you can configure Istanbul by adding a `.istanbul.yml` file to the root directory of you app (See https://github.com/gotwarlost/istanbul#configuring)

 #### Options